Fighter kite: Pakistan

-Kite fighting is common in all over Pakistan, but mainly concentrated in cities of Punjab and Sindh region including Lahore, Faisalabad, Gujranwala, Karachi, Islamabad etc. While city of Lahore is considered as the capital of kite battling in South Asia.
-Kite flying is considered as the culture of Lahore.
-In the past, kite battling had a status of sports in Lahore, and those kite flyers were termed as "Khilari" or sportsman.
+Kite fighting is common all over Pakistan, but mainly concentrated in cities of Punjab and Sindh region including Faisalabad, Gujranwala, Karachi, Islamabad, with Lahore considered a major centre in South Asia.
+In the past, kite battling had a status of a sport in the city, with kite fliers termed Khilari ("sportsman").

-The kites that are manufactured for battling are very different from the conventional kites as they are especially designed and made for this purpose.
-Each of these kites has some special abilities for battling which make them unique from each other.
-According to history, Akbar the Mughal Emperor, who lived in his residence in Lahore from 1584 to 1598, enclosed the city with brick walls and 12 gates of considerable height and strength.
-One of the gates, called the "Moochi Darwaza" or "Cobbler Gateway," is the most popular site in Lahore to buy and sell Kite flying and firework materials.
-Kup, Patang, Guda, Nakhlaoo, Pan, Tukal, Muchal, Farfarata, etc. are some of the kites used in the battle, and they vary in balance, weight and speed through the air.
+Kites manufactured specifically for fighting are very different from conventional kites, as the former have features and capabilities made for competitions.
+The Mughal Emperor Akbar, who lived in Lahore from 1584 to 1598, enclosed the city in brick walls with twelve gates of considerable height and strength.
+Of these, the Moochi Darwaza ("Cobbler Gateway") is the most popular site in the city to buy and sell kite supplies and fireworks.
+Some fighting kite types include the Kup, Patang, Guda, Nakhlaoo, Pan, Tukal, Muchal, and Farfarata, all varying in balance, weight, and speed.

-Kite flying is currently banned in some regions of Pakistan as some kite fliers engage in kite battles by coating their strings with glass or shards of metal, leading to injuries and death.

-Threads for kite battling are manufactured using special glues, chemicals and crushed glass and are numbered based on their ability to cut other threads and to handle kite's weight.
-It is a social event in Pakistan that happens once a year.
+Kite flying is currently banned in some regions of Pakistan as some coat their lines with glass or shards of metal, leading to injuries and deaths.
+Threads for fighting kite lines are made with special glues, chemicals, and crushed glass, then numbered based on ability to cut other lines and load-bearing capacity.
+Kite flying is often a social event in Pakistan held once a year.